mratsim/constantine/constantine/platforms/threadpool/docs/design.md

   - Using continuations:
     We could just store a continuation in the future so the thread that completes the future picks up the continuation.

-The workaround for now is just to work on any available tasks to maximize throughput then sleep.
+Besides design issues, there are also engineering issues as we can't wake a specific thread on a common futex or condition variable.
-This has 2 disadvantages:
+- Either a thread sleeps on a locally owned one, but how to communicate its address to the thief?
-- For coarse-grain parallelism, if the  waiting thread steals a long task.
+  And how to synchronize freeing the task memory?
-  However, coarse-grain parallelism is easier to split into multiple tasks, while exposing fine-grain parallelism and properly handling with its overhead is the usual problem.
+  In particular, if we use the task as the medium, how to avoid race condition where: task is completed by thief, task memory is freed by waiter, thief tries to get the waiter futex/condition variable and triggers a use-after-free.
-- As we can't wake a specific thread on a common futex or condition variable, when awaiting a future, a thread sleeps on a local one.
+- or its sleeps on the global and each stolen completed task triggers a wakeAll
-  Hence if no work can be stolen, the waiter sleeps.
-But if work is then recreated, it stays sleeping as only the global futex is notified.
+- or we create a backoff data structure where specific waiters can be woken up.

-  Note that with hyperthreading, the sibling thread(s) can still use the core fully so throughput might not be impacted.
+Our solution is to embed the backoff structure in the task and add an additional flag to notify when the task can be freed safely.